AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 An essential concept of Axon Frameworks event processors is the maintenance of event ordering, even when you configure [parallel processing](streaming.md#parallel-processing).
 A perfect example when this is a requirement is the need to handle aggregate events in publishing order.
-Simply dead lettering one failed event would cause subsequent events in the sequence to react to stale state.
+Simply dead lettering one failed event would cause subsequent events in the sequence to be applied to inconsistent state.

 It is thus of utmost importance that a dead-letter queue for events enqueues an event and any following events in the sequence.
 To that end, the supported dead-letter queue is a so-called `SequencedDeadLetterQueue`.